Ashyy0205/MesmerGlass/docs/cli.md

 - `--print --file path.json` pretty-print canonical JSON to stdout

 Schema top-level keys: `version`, `kind="session_state"`, `saved_at`, `app_version`, `video`, `audio`, `textfx`, `device_sync`.

+Environment: for `state` and `session` commands the embedded Mesmer server is auto-suppressed via `MESMERGLASS_NO_SERVER=1` to keep operations fast and deterministic in CI.

 Examples:
 ```